It was my fault they died; that I admit to—but I did it out of fear.

 Usami-san grunted in careless approval.
 "We should get going."

 As I went to the door and reached for my coat, my sleeve slid down a little, revealing the self-harm I had inflicted on my wrists.
-In a hurry, I grabbed my coat, and threw it on, making sure my brother hadn't seen it what I'd done.
+In a hurry, I grabbed my coat, and threw it on, making sure my brother hadn't seen what I'd done.
 Takahiro hadn't noticed, but Usami-san had.

 As my oblivious brother slipped on his coat and started to leave the house, I rolled my eyes.
 "It happened when I was locked up," I told Usami-san, since he wouldn't stop staring at me.
 I couldn't tell whether he was surprised or pissed.
 Either way, his folded arms and his superior posture made it hard not to fidget.
 "I was just trying to escape," I explained.
+I didn't know why I felt the sudden need to defend myself.

 "From your sentence?" he asked accusingly.
 What a douche.